golinka/holinka.dev/content/blog/use-vue-js-mixins-in-a-better-way.md

 posted_on: []
 createdAt: 2022-04-08
 ---
-Mixins are often used in projects to reuse some piece of business logic, but they have some uncertainties some nuances, which are more and more noticeable during project development.
-I faced them occasionally, and they cause difficulties with refactoring of a codebase or developing new features.
+Mixins are often used in projects to reuse some piece of business logic, but they have uncertainties and some nuances, which are more and more noticeable during project development.
+I faced them occasionally, and they cause difficulties with refactoring a codebase or developing new features.

 Before describing my approach, I’d like to go through the advantages and disadvantages of using mixins.